httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

            ["-"] 14DIGIT '.'
 1DIGIT
 ~~~

-The limit of 15 siginificant digits is chosen so that numbers can
+The limit of 15 significant digits is chosen so that numbers can
 be correctly represented by IEEE754 64 bit binary floating point.

 ~~~ abnf